Facing opposition, May will bring Brexit deal back to parliament

 May and her ministers have repeatedly ruled out a replay of the referendum, saying it would deepen rifts and betray voters who backed Brexit by 52 percent to 48 percent in 2016.

-That increases the risk of Britain leaving without a deal on March 29, a scenario some businesses fear would be catastrophic for the world’s fifth largest economy.
+That increases the risk of a no-deal Brexit, a scenario some businesses fear would be catastrophic for the world’s fifth largest economy.

 The political and economic uncertainty over Brexit is having an impact, with data on Monday showing a drop in consumer spending, falling house prices and growing pessimism in household finances.

+Labour’s Corbyn said May was the architect of a constitutional crisis, “leading the most shambolic and chaotic government in modern British history”.

-Several members of May’s cabinet team, including Education Minister Damian Hinds, said at the weekend they were open to putting the range of options to parliament to gauge whether there was a majority for any of them.
+Several ministers, including Education Minister Damian Hinds, have said they are open to putting the range of options to parliament to see if there is a majority for any of them.

-May’s spokesman said: “In relation to an indicative vote, there are no plans to hold one.”
+Asked if he would rule out a so-called indicative vote, May’s spokesman said: “There are no plans to hold one.”

-The prime minister used her statement in parliament on Monday to reject the idea of a second referendum and to again set out that her agreement to keep close economic ties with the EU after Brexit is the only one on offer.
+The prime minister used her statement in parliament on Monday to reject the idea of a second referendum and to again argue that her agreement to keep close economic ties with the EU after Brexit is the only one on offer.

 “Let us not break faith with the British people by trying to stage another referendum,” May said.

-“Another vote which would do irreparable damage to the integrity of our politics, because it would say to millions who trusted in democracy, that our democracy does not deliver.
-Another vote which would likely leave us no further forward than the last.”

-Reporting by Elizabeth Piper and Kylie MacLellan; Editing by Janet Lawrence, William Maclean
+Additional reporting by Alistair Smout and William Schomberg; Editing by William Maclean and Andrew Roche